sgkertsos/predict-house-price/README.md

 This model is then loaded by the house price predict web service to predict house prices.

 **Note**
 The script checks if the model file **(model.bin)** file exists.
-If the file exists, the script will not perform the initialiation process again.
+If the file exists, the script will not perform the initialization process again.

 ### Access the user interface
 Open your preferred browser and navigate to the following address: